princenyeche/jiraone/README.md

 LOGIN(*data)
 ```

 The above login method applies only when you need to access a Jira server or datacenter type instances.
-The above has little or no effect on cloud instance and will work normally.
+The above has little or no effect on cloud instances and will work normally.

 # Directory
 * [Using the API](https://jiraone.readthedocs.io/en/latest/api.html)